peyamekenel/RecContent/README.md

-# RecTask – Content-based Recommender with Sentence Embeddings
+# RecContent– Content-based Recommender with Sentence Embeddings

 This repository provides a simple content-based recommendation system using sentence embeddings from `sentence-transformers/all-MPNet-base-v2`.